weaveworks/scope/site/installing.md

 ---

 Weave Scope consists of three parts: the probe, the app and the user interface.
-Scope can be deployed in either a standalone configuration, where you run everything yourself, or using Weave Cloud.
-Weave Cloud is the recommended option when:
+Scope can be deployed in either a standalone configuration, where you run everything yourself, or by using Weave Cloud.

+Weave Cloud is the recommended option if:

- * deploying to larger clusters
+ * You are deploying to larger clusters.
- * you require secure remote access
+ * You require secure remote access.
- * you wish to share access with your coworkers
+ * You wish to share access with your coworkers.

 The following topics are discussed: